-In the wake of the recent Lancet article on homeopathy that was so widely trailed in the media (see below) ECCH is pleased to be able to bring to the attention of the media details of a recent trial published in the European Journal of Pediatrics showing a positive effect for homeopathic treatment in the important area of Attention Deficit Hyperactivity Disorder (ADHD).
+In the wake of the recent Lancet article on homeopathy that was so widely trailed in the media (see below); ECCH is pleased to be able to bring to the attention of the media details of a recent trial published in the European Journal of Pediatrics.
+Moreover, it showed a positive effect for homeopathic treatment in the important area of Attention Deficit Hyperactivity Disorder (ADHD).

-The main author of this trial André Thurmeyson has recently commented on what is increasingly being criticized as a flawed piece of work published in the Lancet .
+However, the main author of this trial André Thurmeyson has recently commented on what is increasingly being criticized as a flawed piece of work published in the Lancet.
 He maintains that Egger’s meta-analysis fails to prove anything.
 “They did not study trials that refer to proper homeopathic treatments.
-They have not analysed homeopathic treatment as it is practiced.”
+Nonetheless, they have not analysed homeopathic treatment as it is practiced.”

-The newly published study used “as it is practiced” individualized homeopathic treatment to treat the children in what was a randomized, double blind, placebo controlled crossover study.
-‘The trial suggests scientific evidence of the effectiveness of homeopathy in the treatment of attention deficit hyperactivity disorder, particularly in the areas of behavioral and cognitive functions.’
+Meanwhile, the newly published study used “as it is practiced” individualized homeopathic treatment to treat the children in what was a randomized, double blind, placebo controlled crossover study.
+Nonetheless, the trial suggests scientific evidence of the effectiveness of homeopathy in the treatment of ADHD; particularly in the areas of behavioral and cognitive functions.

 Contact Information: André Thurneysen

 Publisher: Springer-Verlag GmbH